jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 ## Reference types

-Because structs can't be passed around and referenced like classes, if we ever want to sure state more globablly, we need to pass data using references - or classes.
+Reference type - instances share a single copy of the data (`class`).

+- Because `structs` can't share the same instance of data (their values are copied), reference types are used to share a single copy of the data amongst multiple views.

-To facilitate that SwiftUI created an [`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject) protocol, and anyone implementing that protocol, can be observed from other views within the app.
+- To facilitate that SwiftUI created an [`ObservableObject`](https://developer.apple.com/documentation/combine/observableobject) protocol, and `class` implementing that protocol, can be observed from any other view.

 **ObservableObject.swift**